 Become a part of a community

-Registering as a member of hospitality exchanges, like BeWelcome or CouchSurfing, is a nice and useful thing to do.
+Registering as a member of hospitality exchanges, like BeWelcome or CouchSurfing, is a beautiful and useful thing to do.
 It’s not only about finding accommodation but also being a member of the community, participating in various events, etc. Even before reaching a place, you can find people to meet up with as you arrive.
 If you’ve got a particular hobby, look for some folks who share your passion.
 Let’s say you love reading, why not to attend a reader’s meet-up at the local library?
 If you’re a sporty person, you can always hit the gym or join a hiking tour.
-Look for Facebook groups like “Where are we dancing tonight in Paris?” or “Yoga in Park Riga”.
+Look for Facebook groups like “Where are we dancing tonight in Paris?” or “Yoga in Park Riga.”
 Because of all the social media, it’s never been easier to find like-minded people with the same interests.

-Besides of using the Internet, you can simply go out, speak with people, attend events and, sooner or later, you’ll find the right group to become a part of.
+Besides of using the Internet, you can only go out, speak with people, attend events and, sooner or later, you’ll find the right group to become a part of.
 Perhaps someone will invite you to a park where jugglers use to practice or ask if you want to join regular movie nights they organize with a group of friends.

 Stay at hostels

 It’s much easier to meet people in hostels than hotels or guest-houses.
 Backpacker hostels usually have this great vibe that encourages talking, sharing and doing things together.
 You meet lots of travelers, some of them also traveling solo, many open to talking with a person they’ve just met.
 There are common spaces where people rest, cook or work.
-It’s absolutely normal just to speak to a random folk you pass by on the corridor.
+It’s normal just to speak to a random folk you pass by on the corridor.
 Numerous hostels also organize events for their guests, such as barbecue parties or nights out.

 Take classes or courses